 You could play up this combo by swapping the all white sneaks for a pair of leather Birkenstocks (or sandals of your choice).

 I love this outfit.
 It’s fitted and comfortable, and it has a very earthy, natural vibe to it.
 Am I going hiking later?
 Could I start a fire with my bare hands?

 Going back to the idea of repurposing your old clothes that you’re not wearing anymore – this next outfit is full of DIY details.

-I converted this Ash & Erie button up shirt from long sleeves to short sleeves, and these Combat Gent olive chinos into cuffed chino shorts.
+I also turned these Combat Gent olive chinos into cuffed chino shorts.

 Dark blue and olive is a great color combination that works equally well formalwear and casual getups.